12eymanameer/prodigy_da_task_01/README.md

 ## Data

-The dataset, `Student_performance_data.csv`, includes the following columns:
+The dataset is taken from Kaggle, `Student_performance_data.csv`, includes the following columns:

 - **Student ID**: Unique identifier for each student
 - **Gender**: Gender of the student (Male/Female)